mellymillionz/Congressional_Bill_Passage_Analysis/README.md

 ![ROC/AUC for Final Model](https://github.com/mellymillionz/Congressional_Bill_Passage_Analysis/blob/master/Visualizations/ROC_Logreg.png)

+In this case, because recall was the focus rather than a combination of precision and recall, the ROC curve unfortunately tells us a little about the actual evaulation of the model for the purposes of this project.

 ## Why this project matters:
 Which bills pass and why is something that should be important to all Americans - it is a reflfection of how our democracy operates and it is directly relevant to the jobs of lobbyists and congresspersons alike.
 Overall, the project provides a snapshot of how our democracy functions at the federal level, across different types of majority congresses in the modern era.